top of page

 MY STORY

-On January 22nd 2021, two days after my 19th birthday, I overdosed on my prescription medications in an attempt to end my life.
-Over the course of the next year I nearly died in a car accident, was subsequently placed on a forced medical leave of absence from my school, and was then disowned by my biological family when they kicked me out of my home over Christmas.
+On January 22nd 2021, just two days after my 19th birthday, I overdosed on my prescription medications in an attempt to end my life.
+Over the course of the next year, I nearly died in a car accident, was kicked out of school in retaliation for my suicide attempt, and was later disowned by my biological family.
+Despite this unimaginable trauma I pushed forward, turning my pain into passion.
+I have since become an acclaimed public speaker and an award-winning mental health advocate on the international stage, using my lived experience to fight for the rights of others.
+My name is Taylor Locke and this is my story.

 Screenshot_20240507-133951_edited.jpg